top of page

 Lindsay is a writer and broadcaster.

-He has written for the Evening Standard, The Times, the TLS, the Daily Mail, and the Daily Telegraph, together with The Voice, Prospect, The Spectator, The Oldie, Antigone Journal, and Standpoint magazines in the U.K. He has also written for The Root and Africa's A Country in the USA and for the Cape Argus in South Africa.
+He writes on books and theatre for the Daily Telegraph and the TLS.
+He has also written for Evening Standard, The Times, the Daily Mail, together with The Voice, Prospect, The Spectator, The Oldie, Antigone Journal, and Standpoint magazines in the U.K. He has also written for The Root and Africa's A Country in the USA and for the Cape Argus in South Africa.

 He currently makes "erudite but accessible" radio and TV arts documentaries for BBC Radio 3, BBC Radio 4 and BBC 4.
-Past programs include on Capetonian novelist Alex La Guma (aka the Black Dickens)Chicagoan, Jazz Age painter Archibald Motley, Jr.the African influence on five global citiesMartinican revolutionary philosopher Frantz Fanon, The Canon Wars , Children of the Caribbean Revolution, journeys in South African cuisineHarlem Renaissance novelist and polymath Rudolph Fisher and the movement to promote the Kaaps language in Cape Town, South Africa.
+Past programs include on Capetonian novelist Alex La Guma (aka the Black Dickens)Chicagoan, Jazz Age painter Archibald Motley, Jr.the African influence on five global citiesMartinican revolutionary philosopher Frantz Fanon, The Canon Wars , Children of the Caribbean Revolution, journeys in South African cuisineHarlem Renaissance novelist Rudolph Fisherthe movement to promote the Kaaps language in Cape Town, South Africa and polymathic American writer Ishmael Reed.

 He is currently a (non-residential) Fellow at the Hutchins Center for African and African-American Research at Harvard University.